NVSL/CSE141pp-Tool-Moneta/docs/lab.md

 ### Questions

 1. What is the baseline hit rate for the entire operation (the outermost loop)?
-2. What is the miss rate for one iteration of the outer loop?
-3. Does doubling the block size affect the miss rate?
+2. Does doubling the block size affect the miss rate?
 Why/why not?
-4. Does doubling the number of cache lines affect the miss rate?
+3. Does doubling the number of cache lines affect the miss rate?
 Why/why not?
-5. How many cache lines are used by the array `A` during one iteration of the row loop?
+4. How many cache lines are used by the array `A` during one iteration of the row loop?
-6. What about `B`?
+5. What about `B`?
-7. How would you modify the code to minimize the total miss rate?
+6. How would you modify the code to minimize the total miss rate?

 ### Inspect the Code